FriendsOfREDAXO/osmproxy/README.md

 # OSM proxy
 This Addon delivers an OpenStreetMap Tile Proxy for REDAXO

+The tile-cache will be stored inside the osmproxy data folder `/redaxo/data/osmproxy/`.

+To *clear the cache* uninstall then install the AddOn.

 Features:

 - delivers carto tiles
-- delivers wikipedia tiles (from beta server)
+- delivers wikimedia tiles
 - delivers german tiles from openstreetmap.de (type=default)
 - or default tiles from openstreetmap.org (type=default)
-- stored files will be deleted afer 1 day
+- stored files will be deleted afer 24 hours
 - does not accept direct calls of tiles from external sites

 Types: